IVG12377/AI_Operating_Model_Transformation/00_Overview/00_Project_Overview.md

 ## 💬 Version Note

 This project is a portfolio simulation designed to reflect real-world strategic transformation delivery.
 Content is adapted for public demonstration purposes.
+---

+## 🔍 Executive Enhancements

+To strengthen the realism and strategic depth of this project, additional workstreams have been introduced:

+- **08_Business_Case**: Develops a simplified financial model to simulate ROI, payback period, and investment logic behind the transformation initiative.
+- **09_Project_Decision_Log**: Captures key trade-offs, guiding questions, and rationale to illustrate consulting-style decision-making and transparency.

+These enhancements demonstrate the ability to communicate at an executive level, bridge operational insights with financial outcomes, and deliver stakeholder-aligned, data-backed recommendations.